-Four Frogs & Jacumba Jim Loop Trail Professional Review and Guide
+Four Frogs & Jacumba Jim Loop Trail Professional Guide

 "The palm-lined canyons known informally as “Four Frogs” and “Jacumba Jim” lie in the heart of the BLM’s Carrizo Gorge Wilderness Area, a region whose east boundary abuts a large expanse of state wilderness in adjacent Anza-Borrego Desert State Park.
 The area supports a sizable herd of bighorn sheep most of the year.
 During the springtime lambing season, the sheep cross Carrizo Gorge and take up residence in the Jacumba Mountains.
 The strenuous, cross-country loop hike described here touches both canyons and provides a good overview of this rugged area.
 Unlike most long trips in this book, this one starts “at the top,” with most of the work—a 2400-foot elevation gain over gut-wrenching terrain—at the end.
 You’ll dip deeply into your energy reserves for this one.
 Do it in a single long day, or take your time and backpack in."